 This year I've explored Java world again @DevoxxPL in Cracow.
 And whereas last year was full of the microservices and functional programming hype, this year was more steady.
 Microservices are still a dominant architectural trend.
 Aside from different aspects of Java (like an overview of Java 9, JVM Mechanics, JEE 8, Concurrency concepts, performance or … Continue reading What’s up in Java world?

 How I merged love for software development and travelling

 Thanks everyone for attending my presentation.
-If you have any questions or just want to talk over a cup of coffee don’t hestiate to contact me via your favourite means (I’m social!)
-Here are the slides from my presentation (avilable also on Speaker Deck).
+If you have any questions or just want to talk over a cup of coffee don't hesitate to contact me via your favorite means (I'm social!)
+Here are the slides from my presentation (available also on Speaker Deck).
 And a short summary of what it was about if you missed … Continue reading Slides: How to care about software project?

 Imagine what happens when you approach the developer in a middle of that task?
 Now, if you think he/she can pick up where he/she stopped you couldn't possibly be more wrong.

 When your dev don't want to follow the process he's incompliant, isn't he?
 But what if the process is killing creation and innovation?